-1. Enjoy the Laguna Beach art scene
+1. Enjoy the Laguna Beach Art Scene

-Photo via Flickr user Neil Kremer
+Photo (above) via Flickr user Neil Kremer

 If you dream of a cultural hot spot in a beautiful seaside setting, look no further than Laguna Beach.
 This beach town borders Irvine to the west and has had a thriving art scene since the 1920s.
-With over 100 art galleries and artists' studios as well as a cute downtown area made for strolling, Laguna Beach is the perfect place to find the next masterpiece to hang on your wall.
+With over 100 art galleries and artists' studios, as well as a cute downtown area made for strolling, Laguna Beach is the perfect place to find the next masterpiece to hang on your wall.

-2. Explore the vibrant history of San Juan Capistrano
+2. Explore the Vibrant History of San Juan Capistrano

-Every March the swallows return to Capistrano from Argentina via air but those visiting San Juan Capistrano from Irvine should consider arriving via rail.
-The ride from the Irvine station to San Juan via Amtrak's Pacific Surfliner may take just 13 minutes but when you step off the train and cross the tracks into the Los Rios District, you have entered a neighborhood that is centuries in the making.
+Every March the swallows return to Capistrano from Argentina via air, but those visiting San Juan Capistrano from Irvine should consider arriving via rail.
+The ride from the Irvine station to San Juan via Amtrak's Pacific Surfliner may take just 13 minutes, but when you step off the train and cross the tracks into the Los Rios District, you have entered a neighborhood that is centuries in the making.

-3. Take to the water in Newport Beach
+3. Take to the Water in Newport Beach

 Photo via Flickr user Mastery of Maps

 Directly west of Irvine lies Newport Beach, brimming with diverse opportunities for water-based fun.
-Newport Bay is very popular with wealthy yacht owners but if you don't have a boat of your own don't fret- you can still take to the waters on one of the many boat cruises offered by various local operators.
-If you prefer to operate the watercraft yourself, everything from yachts to paddleboards is available for charter.
+Newport Bay is very popular with wealthy yacht owners but if you don't have a boat of your own don't fret- there are several boat cruises offered by various local operators.
+If you prefer to operate the watercraft yourself, everything from yachts to paddleboards are available for charter.

-4. Bike your way to a classic beach day in Huntington Beach
+4. Bike Your Way to a Classic Beach Day in Huntington Beach

 Be sure to hop off your ride to join in on a game of beach volleyball, walk the length of the pier (and grab a shake at Ruby's), play with the pups at the Huntington Beach Dog Beach, or play in the surf at one of the cleanest beaches in the USA.

-5. Spend time at the Happiest Place on Earth
+5. Spend Time at the Happiest Place on Earth

 The center of Irvine is just 15 miles south of the Disneyland Resort, meaning an entire day's worth of fun with Mickey and his friends is just a quick jaunt up Interstate 5.